 “We should live out our lives playing at certain pastimes.” — Plato, Laws, para.
 803e

 I want designers to be less eager to work on commercial technology, and more eager to take on the many challenging problems that their skills may be instrumental in solving.
 I am not necessarily talking about saving animals in Africa, but I think there's some value in leading by example, so I want to find wild projects and work on them when I can — to say to designers that these are the kinds of projects that we can do and it can be just as satisfying as releasing apps that a lot people use because a lot of people may benefit either way.

 I want to help realize the visions of creative directors with unique stories to tell.
 Mostly, I want to help tell stories about wildlife.
-I want to create creatures for animation and illustrate wildlife for picture books, storyboards and other storytelling media.
+I want to create creatures for animation and illustrate wildlife in picture books, storyboards and other storytelling media.

 I want to continue to grow as a graphic artist and as a visual storyteller — as a SIGGRAPH Computer Animation Festival member since 2013, I continue to look to art and technology to inspire what I do.
-And I want to continue to share my journey at the non-profit art studio that I founded in 2015 to inspire conservation of the wild places and the animals that live in them.
+And I continue to share my journey at the not-for-profit art studio that I founded in 2015 to inspire conservation of the wild places and the animals that live in them.